 The presence of sulfites may be listed on food labels as: sulfur dioxide, potassium bisulfite, potassium metabisulfite, sodium bisulfite, sodium metabisulfite, or sodium sulfite.

+If free sulfite is present above 10ppm, the pad will change color.
+Read more in our blog on what the 10ppm level really means.
 For those interested in the chemistry of how these strips work, please refer to this pdf which explains the theory of how free sulfite is detected.

 This Indigo® test strip indicates the presence of sulfite ion in increments of 10, 50, 100, 250, and 500ppm after 15 seconds.